Profile information

 Self developmentFarmingCharity workCulturePlant careMusicGardeningDrawing & paintingDIY & craftsArt & designNatureMountainHikingCultural exchange and learning opportunities

-You have the opportunity to experience authentic Malawian life, you'll meet village Chief and interact with the local community if you wish.
+You have the opportunity to experience authentic Malawian village life.
+You can meet the village Chief and interact with the local community if you wish.

-You can learn how to make traditional Malawian food and explore the medicinal plants/herbs people still use here.
+You can learn how to make traditional Malawian food and explore some of the medicinal plants/herbs people still use here.

-You can experience a trip in a hand-made canoe with the local fishermen.
-(6000mk)
+You can experience a trip in a hand-made canoe with the local fishermen. (at cost)

 This project could involve children.
 For more information see our guidelines and tips here.